-TERMS OF REFERENCE (DRAFT)
+TERMS OF REFERENCE

-Purpose: to provide strategic direction, promote shared learning, peer support and collaboration to further develop local policy approaches, community health assets as well as the development and scaling up of community-centred approaches to public health.
-By providing a forum which enables collaborative and partnership working, the aim of the group is to identify ways in which to improve population health outcomes by addressing health inequalities in Hastings.
+Purpose: to provide strategic coordination, direction and oversight on health inequalities work happening in Hastings.
+We will however focus on addressing health inequities and creating health equity (see appendix 1) by strengthening coordination and acting as a technical advisory group which includes the need to promote shared learning, peer support and collaboration to further understand and develop local policy approaches, community health assets as well as the development and scaling up of community-centred approaches to reducing poverty and tackling health inequalities in Hastings.
+We are a forum which enables collaborative and partnership working, the aim of the group is to identify ways in which to improve population health outcomes.